infinitered/ignite-cookbook/docs/recipes/Authentication.md

 Many applications require an external service to authenticate the user.
 Setting up authentication for your application can feel daunting.
 Where do I start?
 What data do I need from my users?
 What service(s) should or could I use?
 What are the signup, signin, and other user flows that I'll need?

 This recipe is going to use [Supabase](https://supabase.com) as the backend.
-We'll build some primatives that will allow you to customize the authentication to your needs or existing backend service as well.
+We'll build some primitives that will allow you to customize the authentication to your needs or existing backend service as well.

 ## Requirements